Frequently Asked Questions

 No. It is illegal to leave Alaska with any marijuana products.

-Under Alaskan law, adults 21 years of age or older are allowed to possess up to one ounce (28 grams) of marijuana.
-That means that you are allowed to buy up to one ounce of marijuana from Bad Gramm3r.
+Under Alaskan law, adults 21 years of age or older are allowed to purchase up to one ounce (28 grams) of flower or 7 grams of concentrates or 5600mg of THC total per day .

 Yes, under Ballot Measure 2, adults 21 years of age or older are allowed to transfer up to one ounce of marijuana and up to six marijuana plants to another person who is at least 21 years old, as long as no remuneration is accepted.